The Story of the Westerham Foundlings - An Exhibition at Quebec House in collaboration with Coram

 - Free event

 In 1739, Thomas Coram established the Foundling Hospital in London for the "education and maintenance of exposed and deserted young children”.
-It was the first example of children’s social care in the UK.
+It was the first example of children’s social care in the UK, and marked the beginning of Coram, the UK's first and longest-serving children’s charity.

 It soon found itself unable to meet the ever-increasing demands on its services.
 A branch hospital was subsequently established in Westerham, Kent at Wellstreet, better known to us today as Chartwell.